-Our Public Works Department Quarterly Seminar will be held on Thursday, March 9, 2017 from 2 p.m. - 4:15 p.m. in the Technology Center at the Department of Solid Waste Management.
-See the announcement (PDF) for details.
+Our Public Works Department Quarterly Seminar will be held on Wednesday, June 7, 2017 from 2 p.m. - 4:15 p.m. in the Technology Center at the Department of Solid Waste Management.
+More details to come.

 The NC Department of Environmental Quality (NCDEQ) updated its website the first of the year to include a new Stormwater Design Manual.
 This draft manual is scheduled to be completed by January 31, 2017; NCDEQ will be accepting comments on it until March 31, 2017, and will then finalize it sometime afterward.
 This design manual is for review of construction drawings under NCDEQ’s regulatory permit approval process.

 Section 8.3 of the City of Durham Reference Guide for Development contains the design guidelines applicable to stormwater control measures within the City of Durham.
 Under Section 8.3 B., Design Documents, the following text references the State Design Manual.

 “To regulate stormwater control measure design and construction, the City of Durham utilizes the following:

 • The latest addition of the North Carolina Division of Water Quality Stormwater Best Management Practices Manual and its associated BMP Manual Errata Sheet.”